MorphiaOrg/morphia/docs/reference/content/guides/lifeCycleMethods.md

 There are various annotations which can be used to register callbacks on certain life cycle events.
 These include Pre/Post-Persist (Save)
 , and Pre/Post-Load.

-- `@PrePersist` - Called before save, it can return a `DBObject` in place of an empty one.
+- `@PrePersist` - Called before save, it can return a `Document` in place of an empty one.
 - `@PreSave` - Called right before `DBCollection.save()` is called.
-Changes made to the entity will not be persisted; the `DBObject` can be passed as an argument (you can add/remove/change values)
+Changes made to the entity will not be persisted; the `Document` can be passed as an argument (you can add/remove/change values)
 - `@PostPersist` - Called after the save call to the database
-- `@PreLoad` - Called before mapping the document from the database to the entity; the DBObject is passed as an argument (you can add/remove/change values)
+- `@PreLoad` - Called before mapping the document from the database to the entity; the Document is passed as an argument (you can add/remove/change values)
 - `@PostLoad` - Called after populating the entity with the values from the document